Assurance for Identity Providers

 Certified?
 Next steps

-The implementations requires system and process changes.
+Once certified, IdPs will need to configure their federation software to support Assurance.
 Detailed information for IdPs (and other information, as well) is available in the FAQ and on the InCommon Assurance wiki.

 - Assurance is expressed using SAML2 AuthnContext, not attributes.
 For information on how to configure your system, see the Assurance Technical Implementation Considerations.